 Closer to home, Absa’s ChatBanking bot that was piloted early last year has been met with enthusiasm by the bank’s millennial account holders.
 The bot, which works through Twitter Direct Messages (DMs) or Facebook’s Messenger app, can answer simple questions, facilitate payments to beneficiaries and prepaid purchases, as well as provide mini statements within Facebook or Twitter’s chat interface.

 Another area in the payments industry that has benefited greatly is security.
 The anti-money laundering and fraud detection fields, especially, have embraced artificial intelligence solutions to streamline operations, speed up processes and eliminate inefficiencies.
 In fact, MasterCard launched its artificial-intelligence-based tool, Decision Intelligence, late last year to combat transaction fraud and false declines.
 It’s still in its early stages but the whole industry is watching with anticipation to see how well it performs.

 Where to from here?

 Leading minds are hesitant to speculate about the future of artificial intelligence as predictions can very easily enter the realm of science fiction.
-Some modest predictions include the standardisation of machine-to-machine (M2M) payments powered by the Internet of Things (IoT), blockchain and Bitcoin technologies redefining currency, and cybercrime becoming a thing of the past.
-The most ambitious prediction comes from KPMG, who say that by 2030, banks as we know them will cease to exist and be replaced by digital assistants much like Siri and her peers.
+Some modest predictions include the standardization of machine-to-machine (M2M) payments powered by the Internet of Things (IoT), blockchain and Bitcoin technologies redefining currency, and cybercrime becoming a thing of the past.
+The most ambitious prediction comes from KPMG, who say that by 2030, banks, as we know them, will cease to exist and be replaced by digital assistants much like Siri and her peers.
 So perhaps the future of artificial intelligence isn’t as dramatic as Stephen Hawking would have us believe, but it’s the real deal and will affect us all in some way or another sooner than we think.